Skatteetaten/dsop-account-consumer-contract/README.md

 This project contains a REST contract first pattern and an Consumer Driven Contract pattern.
 The former is implemented with OPEN API, the latter with PACT.
-They complement eachother and combined implement a Congruity API pattern across services.
+They complement eachother and give api congruity across services.

 ## Scope
 Pact kontrakt/tester skal dekke følgende behov: